settinge/Stock_Ticker_Analytics/README.md

 # VBA-Challenge-1

+# How to Run Code

+1. Clone repository to a folder in your machine

+2. Open excel workbook

+3. Go to Developer> Macros> and run both scripts

 * Created a script that will loop through all the stocks for one year for each run and take the following information.

   * The ticker symbol.